PHIL 1100 -- Ethics

 C. Therefore, 10C is not true.

-(c) Then give the rationale for both of the above premises (that's the reason the premise is supposed to be true).
+(c) Then give the rationale for each of the above premises (that's the reason the premise is supposed to be true).

 - (a) State DCT (the Divine Command Theory).
 Illustrate the theory with an example.